jitpack/jitpack.io/FAQ.md

 **How are the builds secured?**

-Each project is built in its own Docker container that only has access to the projec's source code.
+Each project is built in its own Docker container that only has access to the project's source code.
 It doesn't have access to other projects or build artifacts.
 Containers run only with normal user privileges (non root).

 All communication between our servers is VPN secured and files produced by the build are served over HTTPS (only).

 Private repository builds are protected by authentication and require an access token.

-**Can I rebuilt my project?**
+**Can I rebuild my project?**

 If your first build wasn't successfull you can rebuild it.
 If you Sign In on JitPack.io then you'll be able to remove the old build and re-requesting it will trigger a new build.